-With 20 years of global leadership experience at the FBI, NCTC, Nestlé, Unilever, and Alliance Française—and a Harvard Business School MBA—I coach individuals and organizations to lead with clarity, resilience, and purpose.
+With 20 years of global leadership experience at the US Federal Bureau of Investigation (FBI), the US National Counterterrorism Center, Nestlé Ltd., Unilever Ltd., Alliance Française—and a Harvard Business School MBA— I coach individuals and organizations to lead with clarity, resilience, and purpose.

 Two ways to work together: